Induction cooking: Applications

-Vendors

-The market for induction stoves is dominated by German manufacturers.

-Single ring portable hobs became popular in the UK, with prices as low as £30.

-The European induction cooking market for hotels, restaurants and other caterers is primarily satisfied by smaller specialist commercial induction catering equipment manufacturers.

-Taiwanese and Japanese electronics companies are the dominant players in induction cooking for East Asia.
-After aggressive promotions by utilities in HK, many local brands emerged.
-Their power and ratings are more than 2,800 watts.
-Some of these companies market in the West.
+Manufacturers

 In the United States, as of early 2013 over five dozen brands offered induction-cooking equipment, including both built-in and countertop residential equipment and commercial-grade equipment.
 Over two dozen brands offer built-in residential-use units; residential countertop units are offered by two-dozen-plus brands.
 The National Association of Home Builders in 2012 estimated that, in the United States, induction cooktops represented only 4% of sales, compared to gas and other electric cooktops.
 The global induction cooktops market was estimated at $9.16 billion in value during 2015.
 In April 2010, The New York Times reported that "In an independent survey [in 2009] by the market research company Mintel of 2,000 Internet users who own appliances, only 5 percent of respondents said they had an induction range or cooktop.
 Still, 22 percent of the people Mintel surveyed in connection to their study [in 2009] said their next range or cooktop would be induction."